ARM-software/CMSIS-Stream/Documentation/CPPNodes.md

 Those classes are defined in `GenericNodes.h` a header that is always included by the scheduler.

+`GenericNodes.h` can be created using the python function `generateGenericNodes(destination_folder)` or you can use the file from the CMSIS-Stream repository.

 As consequence, the definition for those classes is always included.
 When you build, this header must be found by your compiler.

 ### FIFO